jinzhongjia/codecompanion-tools.nvim/README.md

 ### Configuration Philosophy

-codecompanion-tools.nvim is designed to work intelligently with minimal configuration.
-All features have sensible defaults and can be customized as needed.
+codecompanion-tools.nvim is designed to work intelligently with minimal configuration through a modern adapter architecture.
+All features have sensible defaults and can be customized as needed, with unified configuration management and automatic tool registration.

 ### Basic Configuration